-The EQuity Lab is exploring racial and gender inequalities and investigates the “leaky and broken” pipelines that exist in academic biomedical career pathways.
-The EQuity lab, led by Dr Sarah Essilfie-Quaye, will be the first evidence-generating exercise of this kind within the Faculty of Medicine.
-The insights from this research can help inform future equality policies and develop new approaches aimed at helping to prevent the falling diversity within biomedical research and academia.
+The EQuity Lab is exploring racial and gender inequalities by investigating the “leaky and broken” pipelines that exist in academic biomedical career pathways.
+The EQuity Lab, led by Dr Sarah Essilfie-Quaye, is the first evidence-generating exercise of this kind within the Faculty of Medicine.
+The insights from this research help inform equality policies and will develop new approaches aimed at helping to prevent the falling diversity within biomedical research and academia.

 Sarah Essilfie-Quaye